Tayphong043/teamcity-documentation/topics/configuring-connections.md

 1. <include from="common-templates.md" element-id="open-project-settings"/>
 2. <include from="common-templates.md" element-id="create-new-connection"/>
-3. <var name="connection-type" value="Azure DevOps OAuth 2.0"/><include from="common-templates.md" element-id="choose-connection-type"></include>
+3. <include from="common-templates.md" element-id="choose-connection-type"><var name="connection-type" value="Azure DevOps OAuth 2.0"/></include>
-3. <var name="unique-url-sample" value="/oauth/azuredevops/rid:your-unique-id/accessToken.html"/><include from="common-templates.md" element-id="connections-unique-callback-URL"/>
+4. <include from="common-templates.md" element-id="connections-unique-callback-URL"><var name="unique-url-sample" value="/oauth/azuredevops/rid:your-unique-id/accessToken.html"/></include>
 5. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.

     Go to the [Register Application](https://app.vsaex.visualstudio.com/app/register) page in Azure and create a new app using the provided parameters.
 When created, copy the app's ID and client secret.